 If you’re playing Loop Hero and need to take a break, you’re probably wondering how to save during a loop.
 Not everyone wants to end their run by dying or retreating back to the camp, especially if they’re doing really well.
-The developer has an update on the way soon where you’ll be able to save mid-loop.
+While this feature wasn’t originally in the game at release, it was added later on as explained below.

 How to Save in Loop Hero